awesome-css-group/awesome-css/README.md

 * [CSS 101](http://www.css-101.org/) – Detailed interactive tutorial with a lot of additional information (e.g. spec excerpts).
 * [CSS Grid PlayGround](https://mozilladevelopers.github.io/playground/) - Simple tutorial to learn CSS Grid from Mozilla.
 * [Work With Animations](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Work_with_animations) - Inspecting animations.
+* [Learn CSS Layout](http://learnlayout.com/) - CSS fundamentals that are used in any website's layout.

 <sub>[⇧ back to top](#contents)</sub>